juliangut/generator-barephp/README.md

 # Generator-BarePHP

-Fed up to create the same files once and again every time you start a project?
+Fed up creating the same files once and again every time you start a new PHP project?

-Let Yeoman do the heavy lifting and get your project scaffolded and ready to start developing with this Yeoman generator, it will prepare a barebones PHP project structure ready to develop in a breeze.
+Let Yeoman do the heavy lifting and get your project scaffolded and ready to start developing in a breeze with this Yeoman generator, it will prepare a barebones PHP project structure ready to develop for you, you only have to worry about your actual code.

 ### Features

 * Git ready
 * Composer ready (non opinionated)
+* Packagist ready
 * Awesome Grunt integration
 * Already configured Travis integration (PHP 5.5, 5.6 and 7)
-* Coveralls integration (use with Travis)
+* Coveralls integration (triggered by Travis)
-* Scrutinizer integration (configuration file)
+* Scrutinizer integration
-* editorconfig integration
+* Editorconfig integration
+* Testing set up and integrated with Grunt
 * QA utilities (PHP linting, PHPUnit, PHPCS, PHPMD, PHPCPD) configured and integrated with Grunt
 * License selector
 * Basic documentation structure in Markdown

+> Be aware that defined project name is assumed to be composer package name AND github account

 ## Getting Started